loganyott/treefort/README.md

 #### Prettier

 We use prettier to enforce code style that is structural, nuff said.
-Set up your editor and stop bitching about the style because it's not going to change:
+Set up your editor to automatically reformat your code as you write so you don't have to wait until you commit to find out your code style is wrong.

 https://github.com/prettier/prettier#editor-integration